SuperDARNCanada/borealis/docs/source/setup_software.rst

     - pip install pydarn    # Installs pydarnio as well, as it is a dependency.
     - deactivate

 #.
 Set up NTP.
-The `install_radar_deps_opensuse.sh` script already downloads and configures a version of `ntpd` that works with incoming PPS signals on the serial port DCD line.
+The `install_radar_deps.py` script already downloads and configures a version of `ntpd` that works with incoming PPS signals on the serial port DCD line.
 An example configuration of ntp is shown below for `/etc/ntp.conf`.
 These settings use `tick.usask.ca` as a time server, and PPS (via the `127.127.22.0` lines).
 It also sets up logging daily for all stats types.

     .. code-block::